Create a virtual environment

 -a, --ascii |

-Exclude Unicode character set support (included by default) |
+Exclude Unicode character set support (included by default). |

 -d, --debug |

-Generate a debug version of the executable |
+Generate a debug version of the executable. |

 -n NAME, --name=NAME |

-Specify the name of the generated executable or directory (default is script name) |
+Specify the name of the generated executable or directory (default: script name). |

 -o DIR, --out=DIR |

-Specify the directory where the spec file will be generated (default is the current directory) |
+Specify the directory for the spec file (default: current directory). |

 -p DIR, --path=DIR |

-Set the Python module import path (similar to setting PYTHONPATH) |
+Set the Python import path (similar to PYTHONPATH). |

 -i <FILE>, --icon <FILE> |

-Set the executable file icon (supports .ico or .icns formats) |
+Set the executable’s icon (supports .ico or .icns formats). |

 --distpath DIR |

-Specify the output directory for the executable file (default is ./dist ) |
+Specify the output directory for the executable (default: ./dist ). |

 --workpath WORKPATH |